Conservation in Cambodia

 Volunteers who are unable to scuba dive or who are not interested in the dive-related work can still get involved.
 You can take part in snorkelling or focus on the land based conservation work.
 There is plenty to be done and all efforts go towards the protection of this beautiful and developing country.

-All volunteers taking part in the Conservation Project in Cambodia for at least 12 weeks have the opportunity to train as a Divemaster during their time on the project.
+All volunteers taking part in the Conservation Project in Cambodia for at least 12 weeks, and are 18 years or older, have the opportunity to train as a Divemaster during their time on the project.
 Read more about our Divemaster Add-On Course here.

 What are the aims of this Conservation & Environment project?